kkerns20/rb_120/OOP_book/oop_book_notes.md

 **Inheritance**
 : when a class **inherit** behavior from another class.
 The class that is inheriting behavior is call the subclass and the class it inherits from is called the superclass.

+### Inheritance Benefits ###

+What are the benefits of inheritance in Ruby?
+  - Class inheritance lets us subclass from more than one class.
+  - Class inheritance lets us extract common behaviors from multiple classes into a super class.
+  - Class inheritance lets us model concepts that are naturally hierarchical.

 ### Class Inheritance ###